JesusPech/PoS-system/README.md

 # PoS-system
 POS terminal project returns optimal change.
 Solution has two projects ApplicationCore and PoS_TestProject.
 ApplicationCore contains class for process and PoS_TestProject is the unit testing project.
 System asks only once for Region/Country configuration.
-When users entered then system save configuration file (appsettings.json) on Envivorment.CurrentDirectory.
+When users entered then system save configuration file (appsettings.json) on Enviroment.CurrentDirectory.

 Steps for use system
 1. Set region